mono789/IA_UdeA_FlightPredict/README.md

 ## 🛠️ Phase-2: Model Training and Prediction

-In phase-2, we focus on training a machine learning model to predict flight delays based on the historical dataset.
+In phase-2, we focus on training a model to predict flight delays based on the historical dataset.
 Docker is used to containerize the environment, ensuring consistency across different systems.
 Below are the detailed steps to build the Docker image, train the model, and make predictions.

 ### 🐳 Docker Setup and Model Training